mzazon/awesome-cloud-projects/aws/managing-files-with-web-interfaces/managing-files-with-web-interfaces.md

 6. **Create Identity Bearer Role for Transfer Family**:

    The Identity Bearer Role enables Transfer Family Web Apps to assume user identities and request temporary credentials from S3 Access Grants.
-This role bridges the authentication layer with the authorization layer, ensuring secure access to S3 resources.
+This role bridges the authentication layer with the authorization layer, ensuring secure access to S3 resources while maintaining the principle of least privilege and enabling dynamic permission evaluation.

    ```bash
    # Create trust policy for Identity Bearer Role